Furman-Editions-In-Progress/UNESP_FU/README.md

 A small collection of multilingual editions: Ancient Greek and Portuguese.

+Texts are formatted according to the standards of the [CITE Architecture](http://cite-architecture.org).

 ## Text Browser

 The [CITE App for browsing and searching texts with canonical citation.](https://furman-editions-in-progress.github.io/UNESP_FU/cite-1.14.0.html)